josefberr/reactnd-project-myreads/README.md

 # reactnd-project-myreads
 Udacity ReactJS nanodegree program.
 Project MyReads

+## Installation and running
+Clone the repository to your local machine.
+Switch to the project folder and run `npm install`.
+Be sure, that you have installed the react-router-dom.

+Compile and start the project on your local machine by executing `npm start` Then you can access the UI on http://localhost:3000

+## Project functions

 Managing a set of books for multiple shelfs.
 Shelfs are:
 * currently reading